-Summer & Interim Periods: this storage program is offered by a local company, Connors Brothers, for storage over the summer and during other interim periods when students are away.
+Summer Storage Program: this storage program is offered for storage over the summer period.

 Risk & Liability: Using storage options are entirely at the risk of the student.
-Neither the College nor Connors Brothers accepts responsibility for your things should they be damaged, lost, or stolen.
+Neither the College nor the storage provider accepts responsibility for your things should they be damaged, lost, or stolen.
 We do not recommend storing high-value items.
 You might want to check to see if you have any coverage through your homeowner’s policy.

 May I have a car during my first year?